LethaboCodes/TuToR-App/README.md

 Commit your changes (git commit -m 'Add some AmazingFeature').
 Push to the branch (git push origin feature/AmazingFeature).
 Open a pull request.
-Authors and Acknowledgments
-Thabang Mokoena - Main developer.
-Special thanks to contributors who have supported the development of this app.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Project Status
-This project is actively being developed.
-Contributions and feedback are welcome!